 School Bus - When needs exceed resources, a local board may request that a school bus be added to the state replacement schedule.
 The state will pay for the operation of a temporary bus (Status E2LC) as long as the local board commits to the purchase of a new bus by submitting a letter requesting such use and issuing a purchase order within eighteen months to purchase a new bus.
 The new bus will be added to the state replacement schedule upon delivery to the local board.
 Under certain circumstances, an LEA may purchase a used bus from another LEA for the purpose of capital outlay upon approval of DPI Transportation Services.
 As long as the model year of the used bus is within 8 years of the current model year, the used bus will be placed on the replacement schedule upon approval from DPI Transportation Services.
-The model years will coincide with fiscal years (e.g. 1997-98 equates with 1998 model year).
+The model years will coincide with fiscal years (i.e. 1997-98 equates with 1998 model year).

 Service Truck - These service vehicles (typically pickup trucks or cargo vans) are used by the garage mechanics to access the fleet for maintenance and service.
 The buses are typically staged at schools or other parking facilities mid-day and are available for routine inspections and minor servicing.
 The service trucks are used to respond to road calls in the event a bus becomes disabled.
-Service Trucks may only be used by personnel who are maintaining, inspecting, and servicing vehicles.
-Personnel that are not employed full time in these tasks may not be assigned a service truck that is subject to state replacement.
-Personnel who spend part of their time in these tasks may only use service trucks when serving in these capacities.
-A local board may add a service truck (pickup/cargo van) to the state replacement schedule if the ratio of route buses operated per service truck inventory exceeds 25.
+A local board may add a service truck (pickup/cargo van) to the state replacement schedule if the ratio of buses operated per service truck inventory exceeds 25.
 The truck purchased must be new and meet the specifications of the current state contract for service vehicles.
 At such time that the truck purchased by the local board is replaced by the state, the replacement will be of the same type trucks currently available on the state term contract for DPI service vehicles.
 Four-wheel drive, extended cab or service body may be added to a service truck but the local board must bear the cost of this option.